2015 South Bend mayoral election: Result

 At 14.1%, voter turnout was considered to be relatively low.

 Buttigieg won all of the city's 83 precincts.
 This included heavily Republican precincts in the 5th District, the city's Republican stronghold.
 However, compared to his previous election, Buttigieg underperformed in some of western South Bend's heavily African American precincts.
 Some of these precincts, which in 2011 had given him some of his greatest levels of support, gave him some of his weakest results in the 2015 election.
 Buttigieg's vote share in the city's heavily African American 2nd ward decreased by 5% compared to his 2011 performance.
-However, the boundaries of the city's wards (including the 2nd) had also been redrawn since 2011 election, accounting for the results of the 2010 United States Census.
+However, the boundaries of the city's wards (including the 2nd) had also been redrawn since 2011 election, accounting for the results of the 2010 United States census.

 Of the city's six districts, Buttigieg performed best in district 4, which included areas east of the St. Joseph River, including the neighborhoods of East Bank, East Jefferson Boulevard, Edison Park, and North Shore Triangle.
-There, he received 72% of the vote, with 1,877 votes to Jones' 310 votes.
+There, he received 86% of the vote, with 1,877 votes to Jones' 310.